-2. A good workout offsets a nasty diet.
+2. A good workout can offset a bad diet.

 3. You can eliminate belly fat with certain foods.

-4. Six-pack abs can be achieved with just crunches.
+4. Six-pack abs can be achieved with crunches alone.

-Health professionals have revealed that while the crunch exercise is famously effective at engaging your abdominal muscles, it’s only really working your rectus abdominus, and of course six pack-abs don’t solely consist of the rectus abdominus.
+While crunches are famously effective at engaging your abs, they’re only really working your rectus abdominus, and of course six pack-abs don’t solely consist of the rectus abdominus.
 So, by all means continue with a solid crunches routine, but don’t stop there.
 Do other abs exercises to target the rest of your muscles, and again, a clean diet combined with a HIIT training regime will do your tummy wonders.

-5. Doing the same abs routine over and over will be effective.
+5. Doing the same ab routine over and over will be effective.

 Much like with any exercise, as you begin to improve your fitness level, you need to introduce new challenges to further break down and then build up stronger muscles.
-Performing the same abs exercise routine every day will result in an inevitable plateau, where improvement and further toning stagnates significantly.
+Performing the same abs exercise routine every day will result in an inevitable plateau, where you will no longer see a drastic improvement.

 Nope.
 The key to really effectively targeting your core muscles from top to bottom isn’t doing a million reps.
 It’s performing your abs exercise routine with proper form.
-Fellow gym-goers may make you believe that being able to do 100 or 200 or more sit-ups or pushups means that you’re fit as a thoroughbred, and clearly exercising right.
-The reality is, you can do all the repetitions you want, but if you’re not performing the exercise right — rushing through the motions — you’re only wasting your energy.
+Fellow gym-goers may make you believe that being able to do 100 or 200 or more sit-ups or push-ups means that you’re fit as a thoroughbred, and clearly exercising right.
+The reality is, you can do all the repetitions you want, but if you’re not performing the exercise right — rushing through the motions — you’re only wasting your energy and time.